dpEmu/dpEmu/docs/team_practices.md

 ### Sprint Start
 #### Backlog Grooming

-  Product owner and the team reviews items on the backlog to ensure correct items are prioritized.
+  Product owner and the team reviews items on the backlog to ensure tasks are prioritized.

     Held by the Scrum Master.